 The Crosby Street Loft occupies the 4th level of an industrial building in Soho.
-The space was completed gutted to create a new layout for a family of three.
+The space was completely gutted to create a new layout for a family of three.
 The owners are designers and were highly involved in the selection of finishes and details.
 The final result is a neutral background for their eclectic tastes.

-Existing radiators, pipes and exposed electrical conduits were hidden inside of custom, wood radiator enclosures that run along perimeter walls.
+Existing radiators, pipes and exposed electrical conduits were hidden inside of custom wood radiator enclosures that run along perimeter walls.
 Existing brick walls were skim coated with plaster and hand-sanded to create a soft, plaster and brick texture on all perimeter walls.